 Given the current cyber threat landscape, protecting data has never been more critical.
 We’ve been helping organizations architect and deploy secure data center and cloud environments for over 20 years.
-As a Microsoft Gold Partner, Tier 1 Microsoft Direct Cloud Service Provider and AOS-G, GCC and GCC High reseller, we have the proven expertise and technical certifications to design, implement and provide on-going support for highly customized secure enclaves or “greenfield” environments in Microsoft Azure, Azure Government, and Microsoft 365 Commercial and Government community clouds.
+We are a Microsoft Gold Partner, Tier 1 Microsoft Direct Cloud Service Provider and AOS-G, GCC and GCC High reseller.
+We have the proven expertise and technical certifications to design, implement and provide on-going support for highly customized secure enclaves or “greenfield” environments in Microsoft Azure, Azure Government, and Microsoft 365 Commercial and Government community clouds to meet compliance requirements of NIST 800-171 and CMMC 2.0.
 We can help your team jumpstart the adoption of a cloud platform with Microsoft 365 and Azure.Read More

 If your organization has been working towards NIST 800-171 and is now on the journey to achieve CMMC 2.0 (the Cybersecurity Maturity Model Certification) it can be difficult to understand what you’ve already achieved and what’s left to do.
 Both standards are intended to reduce threats and strengthen cybersecurity for sensitive government data.
 Here’s some details on how they relate to each other and what’s involved to take the next steps toward CMMC compliance.Read More